FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Append a value into an array arr_push[] "array" "value"

-	:: Prepend a value into an array arr_unshift[] "array" "value"
+	:: Prepend a value into an array (requires delayed expansion being enabled) arr_unshift[] "array" "value"

 	:: Remove the last value from an array arr_pop[] "array"

-	:: Remove the first value from an array arr_pop[] "array"
+	:: Remove the first value from an array (requires delayed expansion being enabled) arr_shift[] "array"

 	:: Clear an array
 	arr_clear[] "array"